BlockonautAlchemist/BF-Thread-Generator/README.md

   - Viral-optimized
 - Create a complete thread body with informative content
 - Customize the content based on your knowledge of the game
+- **NEW**: Knowledge base integration for accurate game information

 ## Setup